 After a first check whether the paper is within the IJCIS aims and scope and of reasonable scientific quality, all papers are reviewed by at least one external referee and by one member of the Editorial Board.

 Based on their review reports a final assessment will be made by the Editor-in-chief.
 The Editor-in-chief takes the final decision on the acceptance of a reviewed paper.
-Three outcomes are possible:
+Four outcomes are possible:

-- Revision requested: the authors are requsted to revise their original submission according to the instructions from the editor-in-chief and the referee(s).
-The revised paper will then be further reviewed by the referee(s) and the editorial board;
+Revision requested: the authors are requested to make minor revisions according to the instructions from the the referee(s).
+The revised paper will then be further reviewed by the Editor before the paper is accepted;

 Procedure and time line

 After submission the corresponding author receives a confirmation of reception.
-Due to the many papers we receive the review process may currently take some 6 to 10 months, but this depends strongly on the subject and the details of the article.
+Due to the many papers we receive the review process may currently take 2-4 months, but this depends strongly on the subject and the details of the article.
 Our main policy is not to compromise on quality, so in some cases the reviewing time can be longer.
-Once a paper has been accepted for publication it will be elaborated by our copy-editor, so that it is suitable for on-line publication at the IJCIS website.
+Once a paper has been accepted for publication you will be asked to pay the Article Processing Charges for the Open Access publication of your paper.
+Once this payment is received, the paper will be elaborated by our copy-editor, so that it is suitable for on-line publication at the IJCIS website.
 Before its publication, the galley proofs of the paper will be sent to the corresponding author for proofreading.

 Publication policy and Open Access

-Papers will be prepared for on-line publication on the IJCIS website as soon as they have been accepted.
-From then on they will be available in PDF to the IJCIS subscribers from the website of our publishing partner Taylor & Francis (http://www.tandfonline.com/loi/tcis).
+Papers will be prepared for on-line publication on the IJCIS website after acceptance by the editor-in-chief and once the Article Processing Charge has been paid.
+From then on they will be available in PDF to anyone free of charge.
 Authors will receive a copy of the final file as published in IJCIS, incl.
 IJCIS formatting and page numbers.

 Authors can recommend appropriate persons as referees for their papers, but this in no way binds the editors to follow their suggestions.